 On the day of the discovery, relatives Ueda contacted police after not being able to contact her since January 3.
 On February 19, relatives first contacted police about the whereabouts of Ueda.
 However, police did not check under the floor.

-Upon his arrest on Saturday, Aoki said he killed Ueda after became angry with the woman over a contract for renovation work to her residence.
+Upon his arrest on Saturday, Aoki said he killed Ueda after becoming angry with her over a contract for renovation work to her residence.
 “I hit her, and then I stabbed her with a knife from the residence,” the suspect is quoted by police.
 He was sent to prosecutors on Sunday.

 After committing the alleged crime, Aoki dumped the victim’s mobile phone, a key for the residence, the contract and his clothes in an attempt to conceal evidence, according to NHK (Apr.
 16).